“True autonomy arises when we have broken free of all the old structures, all psychological dependencies, and all fear.” — Adyashanti

 Popular Culture Structures Of Fear

 The dominant culture structures fear into the narrative.
 That way, it can profit from our insecurity and fears.
 The biggest fear we have is our existential fear of death.
-For this, the dominant cultural narrative offers the counterfeit of an afterlife.
-This way, we don’t search for genuine answers.
+The dominant cultural narrative of organized religion offers the counterfeit of an afterlife, so we don’t go on our own quest in search of genuine answers.
 We accept the counterfeit answers of organized religion.
 We pay to belong and hope the fear goes away.
 But this doesn’t work.
 You can’t substitute one fear for another.

 We can only live fearlessly when we face our fear of death.
 We don’t need the counterfeit of the afterlife by organized religion.
 Our existential dread is what should prompt us on our spiritual quest.
 Organized religion does not like this.
 They want to keep you a paying customer.